Gustavo-Hernandez/Gustavo-Hernandez/README.md

 ### Hey! 👋, I'm Gus.

-I'm a Computer Science student at Tecnológico de Monterrey!
+I'm a Computer Science student at the Tecnológico de Monterrey!
 I'm coursing my seventh semester and planning to graduate in 2021!

 🔭 I’m currently working on an inventory system for an online store that I want to open!